 Hip and Knee Replacement Surgery

 The Joint Replacement Care Unit at Hunterdon Medical Center is an area dedicated to patients who are preparing for and recovering from joint replacement surgery.
-During your stay you will have the option to participate in holistic therapies such as aromatherapy, music therapy and Reiki therapy.
-These services are offered to relieve anxiety, assist with pain control and support healing.
+During your stay, you will have the option to participate in various holistic therapies.
+These services are offered to relieve anxiety, assist with pain control, and support healing.

 Richard Chang, MDOrthopedic Surgeon

 Patrick M. Collalto, MDOrthopedic Surgeon